Cancel anytime

 Core Business Areas

-- Real Estate: Develops, owns, and manages commercial and retail properties, often integrated with its cinema locations.
+- Real Estate: Develops, owns, and manages commercial and retail real estate properties, often in conjunction with its cinema locations.
+Includes retail, entertainment and mixed-use developments.

 Leadership and Structure